moloney/dcmstack/README.rst

 $ nosetests

 Installing
 ----------

 You can install the *.zip* or *.tar.gz* package with the *easy_install* command.

-$ easy_install dcmstack-0.6.0.zip
+$ easy_install dcmstack-0.6.zip

-Or you can decompress the package and in the top level directory run:
+Or you can uncompress the package and in the top level directory run:

 $ python setup.py install